The Monkees, Season 1

 Songs: “Tomorrow’s Gonna Be Another Day” and “Papa Gene’s Blues”

-When the Monkee-mobile runs out of gas in a ghost town, The Monkees become prisoners of a team of gangsters and must use music as distraction and escape.
+When the Monkee-mobile runs out of gas in a ghost town, the Monkees become prisoners of a team of gangsters and must use music as distraction and escape.

 Episode 8: “Don’t Look A Gifthorse In The Mouth”